- Academic Policies pdf - IPS Student Handbook 2014-2015

 A graduate student preparing to conduct research involving the use of human or vertebrate animal subjects, whether or not such research is pursued in connection with a final project, must secure approval of the university's Institutional Review Board for Protection of Human Subjects (IRB) or the Institutional Animal Care and Use Committee (IACUC) prior to undertaking the research.
 Please consult LUC.edu/ors/compliance.shtml for complete information.

 In order to be certified as active students and to have access to university resources, both new and continuing students are to register before each term in which they are taking courses, working on a thesis or dissertation, completing a practicum or internship or otherwise engaged in graduate study.
 Applicants must be officially admitted to the Institute of Pastoral Studies before they will be permitted to register.
 Students are responsible for registering for courses in a timely manner through the university's registration system.
+Students are also responsible for maintaining the accuracy of their enrollment and understanding the academic and financial consequences of adding or withdrawing courses.

 No one is permitted to attend any class without first officially registering for that class.
 A fee is charged for late registration.
 Students may not register for classes after the late registration period.